InteropIO/net-examples/Readme.md

 * App management example - using app management API (*app-management-demo* subfolder)
 * Interop examples - shows how imperative and declarative Glue42 interop is used

-All projects refence Glue42.dll from *lib* folder.
+All projects use Glue42.NET library from public NuGet repository.